daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
       <td>
       The attribute specifies which Camunda form definition version the activity references.
-If the value is <code>version</code>, the attribute <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#formrefversion" >}}">camunda:formRefVersion</a> is required.
+If the value is <code>version</code>, the attribute <a href="../../reference/bpmn20/custom-extensions/extension-attributes.md#formrefversion" >}}">camunda:formRefVersion</a> is required.
     </td>
   </tr>
   <tr>